 - Separate frosting into several different bowls and color as desired - Gel food coloring works best.

-- Thin the frosting out with ½ tsp water at a time (Note: when you pull a spoonful up, it should quickly dissolve back into itself and become smooth on top)
+- Thin the frosting out with ½ teaspoon water at a time (Note: when you pull a spoonful up, it should quickly dissolve back into itself and become smooth on top)

 - Pour frosting into piping bags or squeeze bottles and decorate cookies as desired.